API Reference

 List endpoints return paginated results.
 Use limit and offset query parameters:

-$curl "https://api.paymentkit.com/api/customers?limit=20&offset=0" \
+$curl "https://app.paymentkit.com/api/customers?limit=20&offset=0" \

 > -H "Authorization: Bearer st_prod_your_secret_token"